 Advantages and disadvantages of the physical agencies

-Some of the well-known and reputable physical real estate agencies are SuiteLife, ShBarcelona, ShMadrid, and Engel & Völkers.
-You can get a 50€ discount from SuiteLife and ShBarcelona/ShMadrid if you tell them that you are coming from Studentfy.
+Some of the well-known and reputable physical real estate agencies are ShBarcelona, Atemporal, and Engel & Völkers.
+You can get a 50€ discount from ShBarcelona if you tell them that you are coming from Studentfy.
 We highly recommend avoiding the ones with negative reviews and reputation like AreaCasa.
 Check out their Google Maps reviews before agreeing to anything.

 Advantages and disadvantages of the online-only agencies:

-✅ Very low fees compared to the other agencies
+Very low fees compared to the other agencies, if any

 One of the most popular online-only platforms is Spot A Home.
 Spot A Home is one of the most popular and trusted online platforms where you can go through hundreds of different listings.
-Use the coupon code STUDENTFY989 on Spotahome to get a 20% discount on the booking fee or STUDENTFY18 to get a 30% discount on Uniplaces.
+Use the coupon code STUDENTFY2020 on Spotahome.com to get a 30% discount on the booking fee.
+You can find rooms, flats and student residencies on Spotahome.

 There are very popular online property directories and apps that allow the property owners and real estate agencies to list what properties they have available.
 Here you can find thousands of properties with different features and price points.

-The top five most popular online platforms in Barcelona are:
+The top most popular online platforms in Barcelona are: